lunduniversity/lufoss/README.md

 ## Process

 The LUFOSS nomination commitee decides about scholarships based on proposals that are assessed in relation to the criteria below.
-Anyone can propose candidates at [www.lufoss.org](http://www.lufoss.org)
+Anyone can nominate candidates by opening an issue in this repo.

 ## Criteria